JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 #### Explanation:

-Anomaly detection involves trying to distinguish an odd training example from the others using gaussian functions.
+Anomaly detection involves trying to distinguish a bad result from the others.
+The failure modes though can be numerous.
 An example used in the machine learning course was the detection of faulty airplane engines.
 The good examples were clustered around a point but there was one example that was way outside the cluster.
+This fail could be the result of a bad bolt, bad piston, bad sparkplug etc. This would be noted by the anomaly detection system.

 ![image](https://user-images.githubusercontent.com/20827630/188342085-0c5b8065-6fdd-46e4-bbd7-4e639efb56b3.png)
 Source: Machine Learning with Andrew Ng - Week 9 - Anomaly Detection